Ace6Rings/MUSIC-PLAYER/README.md

 The GUI is a WIP.
 I will do it after the PCB arrives so I can mess around with the settings.
 As of right now, only audio playing is implemented.

+NOTE THAT THE FILE IS ZIPPED BECAUSE ITS CMAKE AND THERES ALOT OF FILES.
+OPEN WITH VS CODE AND HAVE THE NRF CONNECT EXTENSION INSTALLED.
+DISABLE CMAKE!

 # Process

 So what exactly is under the hood?
 Its a big schematic, so there is going to be 3 images.